nathantippy/Pronghorn-1/docs/_docs/schemas.md

 **2. Define your XML schema as demonstrated in the Example Schema below**

-We FAST to define our messages.
+We utilize the [FAST Protocol](https://www.fixtrading.org/standards/fast/) to define our messages.
 Create a new XML file in the `test/resources` folder of your new PronghornRanch project, formatted as `SchemaNAME.xml`.
 Edit the Example Schema to get started, using grouping, descriptive field names, and appropriate types as enumerated in Step 1.

 **Note:** There is a known issue regarding shorts in the parser (they do not get generated).
 For now, use integers instead.